Skip to content

 Pre-warmed environment

 An environment that was created ahead of time on a pool slot, sitting in a pending-assignment state.
-When a customer requests a new env matching the same combination, we assign the pre-warmed one to them - bypassing the typical create wait.
+When you request a new env matching the same combination, we assign the pre-warmed one to you - bypassing the typical create wait.
 Silent optimisation; there's no "pre-warmed" status surfaced in the public API.

 Draining